lukechilds/docker-electrum-vertcoin/README.md

 Yep, this is built to have sensible, safe defaults out of the box. vertcoind JSON-RPC is only accessible from the ElectrumX container, it's never exposed to the internet, it's not even exposed to localhost.
 ElectrumX will generate a fresh SSL certificate on first boot and only listen for SSL traffic.
 Unencrypted traffic will be ignored.

+### Can I use an existing SSL certificate?

+Yep, if there's an SSL certificate/key (`electrumx.crt`/`electrumx.key`) in `./data/electrumx`, it'll be used instead of generating a new one.

 ## License

 MIT © Luke Childs